RpThiagoluiz/react-adonis-tgl/README.md

 # Init

-**Reponsive designers**

-salvar o games dentro do recentGames do meu user -> resolver com hook e localStorage.
+**Valid UserData For Send**
+RF11.
+Just Send Form when all userData is valid.

 **Falta**

-RF10.
-Reponsive Designers.
 RF11.
 Just Send Form when all userData is valid.

+??salvar o games dentro do recentGames do meu user -> resolver com hook e localStorage.??

 **Completo**
 _RF01.
 Validar o e-mail no registro, login e no reset password_